-I’m a novelist and a writing mentor who helps aspiring novelists go pro.
+Hi, I’m Tiffany.
+I’m a novelist, editor, and writing mentor who helps aspiring novelists and memoirists go pro.
 I love it when I help a client find what’s amazing about his or her story and develop the courage and the skill to confidently share it with the world.